 Turning Night mode on levels the playing field.
 Samsung’s phone sees an increase in brightness, detail, and color, as does the iPhone 12 Pro Max to an even greater extent.
 However, close inspection reveals blurrier details and a bit more of a smudgy look with the iPhone’s Night mode enabled.

-The same long exposure techniques work for astrophotography too and again it’s the Samsung Galaxy S21 Ultra that comes out on top.
-We can pick out a greater number of stars in Samsung’s image, there are minimal signs of noise, and a dark night’s sky.
-Apple’s attempt is clearly much noisier, with fewer stars visible, and an over brightening in the center of the image.
+The same long exposure techniques work for astrophotography too, and again it’s the Samsung Galaxy S21 Ultra that comes out on top.
+We can pick out many stars in Samsung’s image; there are minimal signs of noise and a dark night’s sky.
+Apple’s attempt is clearly much noisier, with fewer stars visible and an over brightening in the center of the image.
 It’s OK given the difficult scenario, but definitely behind what Samsung can offer.

 We see similar deficiencies with the iPhone’s Night mode other very dark scenarios.
 While the phone does a good job at extracting color and brightness in the leftmost images, it’s unfocused and lacking in any meaningful detail.
 Samsung’s image is darker but in much better focus is the more realistic of the two.

 Finally, let’s turn our attention to a more typical, slightly more brightly lit low light shot.